 Skip to main content

-Tips to take good care of yourself mentally
+Tips to take good care of your mental health

 According to the Canadian Mental Health Association (CMHA), one in five Canadians will personally experience a mental health problem or illness in any given year.
-By age 40, 50 per cent of the population will have or have had a mental illness.
+By age 40, 50% of the population will have or have had a mental illness.

 How to protect your mental health

-• Start by having a candid conversation with your doctor.
-Describe the symptoms you’ve been experiencing and for how long.
-Your doctor may be able to recommend coping strategies or, if necessary, refer you to a mental health professional in your community.
+• If you feel like you are struggling with your mental health, talk to your doctor. experiencing.
+Tell them how you have been feeling and for how long.
+Your doctor may be able to recommend coping strategies or refer you to a mental health professional if needed.

-• If your benefit plan includes an Employee Assistance Program, know that support for depression, anxiety, stress or other mental health issues, may be just a click or call away with certified counsellors available to help you 24/7.
+• If your benefit plan includes an Employee Assistance Program, you may have easy to access support for depression, anxiety, stress or other mental health issues.
+Certified counsellors are available to help you 24/7.

 • A quick and easy way to check in on your mental health is to use CMHA’s Mental Health Meter.
-Although this is not a scientific test or substitute for professional advice, the questionnaire allows you to tap into how you’re truly feeling.
+Although this is not a scientific test or substitute for professional advice, it can help you see how you’re truly feeling.

-Physical activity is a great way to reduce stress and anxiety, and improve our mood and overall health.
-Stay active by incorporating fitness activities you like into your daily routine, whether it’s taking your dog for a walk or following an exercise video on YouTube.
+• Physical activity is a great way to reduce stress and anxiety, and feel better.
+Try to stay active everyday by doing something you enjoy, whether it’s taking your dog for a walk, going to the gym, or following an exercise video.

-Eating healthily can make us feel better and improve our mood.
-While it’s tempting to reach for junk food when we’re feeling anxious or down, they are not good for stress or overall health.
-Choose more fruits and vegetables instead, and drink lots of water.
+• Healthy eating can make us feel better and improve our mood.
+While it’s tempting to reach for junk food when feeling anxious or down, try to choose healthy fruits and vegetables, and drink lots of water.

-Reserve time each day to unplug from your electronics, including phones, tablets and computers, and then unwind.
-Disconnect from social media and do something fun and healthy, be it a bike ride through the neighbourhood or a Wii game with the kids.
+• Take time each day to unplug from your electronics, including phones, tablets, and computers.
+Disconnect from social media and do something fun and healthy, be it a bike ride through the neighbourhood or a hobby you love.

-• For this reason, it’s important stay connected with people you know and trust, and who are positive influences in your life.
-A simple chat by phone, video call, or text messaging can go a long way in lowering your stress, lifting your spirits and even giving you a reality check on your situation.
-Often things are not as bad as they seem.
+• It’s important to stay connected with people you know and trust and who are positive influences.
+A simple chat by phone, lunch with a friend, or text messaging can go a long way in lowering your stress and lifting your spirits.

 • Remember that depression and anxiety are forms of mental illness — and should be treated like any other illness.
 There is no shame in seeking treatment.
 During high-stress periods, you may turn to distress lines, online support groups, or resources in your community.